 After surgery, you will be monitored in a recovery room.
-A catheter will be in place to allow the urinary tract to rest and drain the urine.
+A catheter will be in place to allow the urinary tract to rest and to drain the urine.

 Anesthesia will block pain during the surgery.
 After surgery, you may experience some pain or soreness.
 You will be given